eriksilver/eriksilver.github.io/_posts/2015-11-15-Understanding-Shopify-filters.md

 * Another limitation to keep in mind is if you have a large product catalog, Shopify has a limitation to display 50 products at one time.
 If you have a large collection you will likely want to implement pagination for your collections.

-* Many Shopify themes default to drop down boxes for filtering.
+* Many Shopify themes default to drop-down boxes for filtering.
 For a client we designed a modified version that uses radio buttons.
 Check out this post that gets into the code and gritty details.

 Here is a Shopify [article](https://docs.shopify.com/support/your-store/collections/filtering-a-collection-with-multiple-tag-drop-down) with more details about their filtering system and a [demo shop](http://satterfield-pfeffer5655.myshopify.com/collections/all) to try out the filters for yourself.